reduxjs/redux/docs/api/applyMiddleware.md

   // Invert control!
   // Return a function that accepts `dispatch` so we can dispatch later.
-  // Thunk middleware knows how to turn thunk intents into actions.
+  // Thunk middleware knows how to turn thunk async actions into actions.

   return function (dispatch) {
     return fetchSecretSauce().then(